abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 We just had Ajahn Dtun staying at the monastery, and he very generously shared teachings with us.
 For most people here, I think, his presence and way of being were uplifting and generated the arising of faith.
-Now, whenever faith or confidence arises in us—whether from the presence of a teacher or whatever the source—it's important to use that faith to benefit our practice.
+Now, whenever faith or confidence arises in us---whether from the presence of a teacher or whatever the source---it's important to use that faith to benefit our practice.
 The wholesome result of faith is the inclination to apply effort or energy.
 In this way faith is nourishment for effort and energy in our practice.